pgreze/kyper/README.md

 ### Only public methods are exported as commands

-Our script can declare more internal/private methods, without exposing them as command:
+Our script can declare more internal/private methods, without exposing them as commands:

 ```kotlin
 #!/usr/bin/env kotlinc -script